 We saw him again before our train arrived, pushing an enormous luggage cart containing not only suitcases, but also a thoroughly grumpy looking middle aged Burmese man.
 Two bored looking young men ambled beside him, sipping on iced teas.
 The station man deposited his cargo right in front of our seats, glared at us and said ‘wait here please’ and then disappeared.

 Our train showed up about half an hour later.
 We stood up, grabbed our bags, and were about to make a beeline for the platform when the ‘guard’ appeared.
-He snatched Lucy’s bag out of her hand, and pushed through the crowd, getting us onto the train first, and showing us to a small, filthy cabin.
+He snatched Jolene’s bag out of her hand, and pushed through the crowd, getting us onto the train first, and showing us to a small, filthy cabin.
 He handed back our luggage.
 We thanked him, and waited for the inevitable.

 “Money,” he declared cooly, as if stating an irrefutable fact.